justinjest/python-essentials/lessons/02DataStructuresAndFileHandling.md

 Congrats, you've made it to Lesson 2!
 This week, we'll deepen our knowledge of core Python concepts, including dictionaries and lists.
 We'll also learn how to import **modules**, powerful tools that help your Python projects reach their full potential.

-Students will explore various data structures, such as lists, tuples, dictionaries, and sets.
+**Learning objective**: Students will explore various data structures, such as lists, tuples, dictionaries, and sets.
 They will learn how to read and write data to files and use external modules.

 Topics:
  - Lists, Tuples, Dictionaries, and Sets: Creating, accessing, and modifying data structures.